The Western Irrigation Network has been approved for construction.

 To keep our services affordable, we must undertake detailed cost-benefit analysis about the supply of drinking water, sewerage and recycled water services to new customers.

 It is not cost-effective to provide these services for small communities with low usage.

-> WIN, however, will see large volumes of recycled water being used and these will increase over time.
-This makes the recycled water supply to the Parwan Balliang farmers very cost-effective for Western Water and our customers.
+WIN, however, will see large volumes of recycled water being used and these will increase over time.
+This makes the recycled water supply to the Parwan Balliang farmers very cost-effective for Greater Western Water and our customers.

-> As we have planned WIN, we have consulted with local Council regularly.
+As we have planned WIN, we have consulted with local Council regularly.
 We remain open to incorporating other services as we lay the recycled water pipe network, if planning is underway for these.

 Independent environmental assessments have been undertaken on all WIN farms as well as along the WIN supply system (i.e. where we will lay pipes, build pump stations and storages).